nksaraf/supabase-kubernetes/charts/supabase/README.md

 You should consider to adjust the following values in `values.yaml`:

+- `namespace`: Custom namespace for all resources (defaults to release namespace)
 - `RELEASE_NAME`: Name used for helm release
 - `STUDIO.EXAMPLE.COM` URL to Studio